-Applications were received from APVMA on 11 November and 14 October 2003 seeking amendments to Standard 1.4.2 of the Code.
-The proposed amendments to the Standard would align MRLs, in the Code, for non-antibiotic agricultural and veterinary chemicals with the MRLs in the APVMA MRL Standard.
+Applications were received from APVMA on 11 November and 4 December 2003 seeking amendments to Standard 1.4.2 of the Code.
+The proposed amendments to the Standard would align MRLs, in the Code, for non-antibiotic agricultural and veterinary chemicals with the MRLs in APVMA's MRL Standard.